Multilingualism

 $I18N.getByApp(" APPGUID", " NAME")

-In Groovy, multilingual text constants can be used to generate log entries or constructions, that, for example, are written back to data fields.
-The constants can also be implemented for the purpose of labeling when generating data exports via Groovy (e.g. XML files).
-The object g_i18n, which is initialized with the context language, is available for this purpose.
-If there is no context, the default language of the portal is used as a fallback.
+In Groovy, multilingual text constants can be used to generate log entries or to create constructs that are, for example, written back to data fields.
+Constants can also be used for labeling when generating data exports with Groovy (e.g., XML files).
+The `g_i18n` object is available for this purpose; it is initialized with the context language.
+If there is no context, the portal's default language is used as a fallback.

 // Read application constant